rockandska/fzf-obc/docs/user_config_completion_trap.md

 They are less often used than post completion functions because :

-  - They are only necessary for specific use cases when it is necessary to alter a private completion function.
+  - Only necessary for specific use cases when it is necessary to alter a private completion function.
-  - They are only loaded at the start of fzf-obc, so the function targeted by the trap is not already loaded the trap will not be added.
+  - Od at the start of fzf-obc, so the function targeted by the trap is not already loaded the trap will not be added.
   - Adding a trap alter the function and this is having as a side effect to modify **`$BASH_SOURCE`** and some functions will not work anymore.